ibm-cloud-docs/app-configuration/ac-progressive-rollout.md

 ### Configuration requirements by scope
 {: #ac-progressive-rollout-scope-requirements}

-Before you configure a rollout, make sure that the flag or rule uses explicit rollout values:
+Before configuring a progressive rollout, ensure that your flag or rule uses explicit rollout values rather than inherited values.
+This requirement prevents conflicts and ensures the progressive rollout has full control.

 - **For flag-level progressive rollout**: None of the targeting rules can have a `rolloutPercentage` value inherited from the flag.
 All targeting rules must use overridden rollout values.
 - **For rule-level progressive rollout**: The targeting rule where you add the rollout can't use a value inherited from the flag.
 The rule must have its own explicit value.